Estimating Elliptic Flow Coefficient in Heavy Ion Collisions using Deep Learning: Machine Learning based regression

 Once being said about the input and output observables, now it is time to discuss the ML-regression algorithm.
 In high energy nuclear and particle physics, two of the most preferred ML algorithms are BDT and DNN.
 The DNN is a powerful tool in Machine Learning and has been applied to numerous problems in HEP such as classical papers~\cite{Denby:1987rk,Lonnblad:1990bi}, jet tagging~\cite{deOliveira:2015xxd,Komiske:2016rsd,Chen:2019uar}, PID and track reconstruction~\cite{Farrell:2018cjr, Belayneh:2019vyx, Goncharov:2021wvd} and heavy-ion physics~\cite{Pang:2016vdc,Zhao:2021yjo,Biro:2021zgm,Xiang:2021ssj}.
 The interested readers may refer~\cite{Feickert:2021ajf} which contains an excellent collection of ML papers in particle physics, cosmology and beyond.
 A neural network is inspired from the biological neurons in animal brains where information is processed and communicated as signals through a proper pathway of neurons to realize an action or take a decision.
 DNN has several components.
 Starting from the input layer, where all the features are present which needs to be mapped to the output layer.
 The exact mapping function is not known and DNN is trained to learn the mapping by itself.
 The network consists of further intermediate (hidden) layers with different sets of nodes and finally the output layer.
 Each of the layers consisting of several nodes are connected to a subset of nodes in the next layer.
 If all the nodes of the previous layer connects each of the nodes of the present layer, then it is called a dense layer.
 A network consisting of several hidden dense layers is called as a deep network.
 The connection between two nodes in any adjacent layer is made mathematically with some weights and biases.

-The existing problem of estimating $v_2$ from track properties is of supervised regression kind.
+The existing problem of estimating $v_2$ from particle kinematic properties is of supervised regression kind.
 To learn the mapping function from the data, the neural network is shown with many events consisting of input (3072 features) and the corresponding true value of the output ($v_2$) for that event.
 A loss function evaluates the difference between the true value from simulation and the network output.
-The minimization of the loss function is performed through an optimizer algorithm which basically updates the weights and biases at each nodes at every stage of the training.
-An activation function is then used to standardize the outcome at each node.
+The minimization of the loss function is performed through an optimizer algorithm which basically updates the weights and biases at each node at every stage of the training.
+An activation function is used to introduce nonlinearity into the model.
+This step is one of the crucial aspects of the network.
+Together with the linear transformations carried by the well optimised weights and biases, and the nonlinear effect of the activation function, a DNN can approximate solutions to complex nonlinear mapping functions.

 The Deep Neural Network used in this regression problem is shown pictorially in Fig.~\ref{fig2}.
 The network begins with the input feature layer which is mapped to the first dense layer with 128 nodes.
 It has further three hidden dense layers namely {\it dense\_1, dense\_2 and dense\_3} each having 256 nodes.
 For the input and hidden layers, rectified linear unit (ReLU) activation function is used~\cite{ReLU} which is of the form ${\rm ReLU(x) = max\{0,x\}}$.
 The output dense layer named as {\it dense\_4} consists of a single node as the $v_2$ and the linear activation function is used for this layer.
 The network is trained with the {\it adam} algorithm~\cite{Kingma:2014vow} as the optimizer with mean-squared-error {\it (MSE)} loss function.
 All the layers are dense layers.